 A large share of countries around the world are now using Chinese AI surveillance technology, including facial recognition technology, in full or in part.
 This is according to a report by Carnegie Endowment for International Peace.
 Many countries are combining Chinese tech with U.S.-made surveillance tech, among them the U.S. and China themselves, but also India, Australia, Brazil and several European countries.
-Many countries in Latin America, South-East Asia, Africa and the Middle East are relying on Chinese technology alone after participating in the Belt and Road initiative, as is Japan, the only developed country to do so.
+Many countries in Latin America, South-East Asia, Africa and the Middle East are relying on Chinese technology alone after participating in the Belt and Road initiative, as are Japan, Italy and the Netherlands.

 China is not only a prominent user of AI-powered surveillance and facial recognition but also a big producer and exporter of the technology.
 The country uses surveillance and AI widely and its so-called social credit system has caused dystopian fears around the world.
 A concern that is more immediate to importers of Chinese surveillance technology is, however, the potential of Chinese businesses not being independent enough from their government to ensure that there are no backdoors in any products through which unauthorized parties might gain access to applications.